sebberas/sebberas/README.md

 My name is Sebastian.
 I am 18 years old and I have been programming since 2018.

-During the day I study at NEXT Sukkertoppen Gymnasium in Denmark.

-- 🔭 I am currently working on a game engine.
-- 🌱 I am currently learning computer graphics and linear algebra.

 ### About Me

 In my spare time I enjoy: